Jets QB Mike White named AFC Offensive Player of the Week

 - Oops!Something went wrong.Please try again later.

-Jets QB Mike White has been named the AFC Offensive Player of the Week.
+Jets QB Mike White has been named the AFC Offensive Player of the Week following the first start of his NFL career.

-White had a breakout performance last Sunday against the Cincinnati Bengals in what was his first NFL start, throwing for 405 yards and three touchdowns (and two tipped interceptions) in the Jets' win.

-He will start on Thursday night against the Indianapolis Colts, but it is not clear what will happen after that.
+The long-time reserve led New York to a thrilling, 34-31, win over the Bengals in Week 8.
+White seized his opportunity under center, going 37-45 for 405 yards, three touchdowns and two interceptions in a historic performance.
+White, who had a 107.9 QB rating, became just the second quarterback ever to throw for 400 yards in his first start.